USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    5.2.
 Validation of the Contact information is identical to #2 in section

    5.3.
-Designated Facility (TSDF)/Generator SiteIDand Site Information Validation
+Designated Facility (TSDF)/Generator Site ID and Site Information Validation

    5.4.
 If Emanifest.wastes are provided then the service generates the following warning: